 Every country has some spectacular sights, must visit places that every tourist need to include in the itinerary.
-And for Slovenia, the tiny country that has it all, the list of the highlights and things to do in Slovenia is pretty long.
+And for Slovenia, the tiny country that has it all.
+The list of the highlights and things to do in Slovenia is pretty long.
 Some say that Slovenian Alps are a must, other choose the Adriatic coast or the charming capital – Ljubljana.

 But everyone always concordantly picks two places, located close to each other – Postojna Cave and Predjama castle – truly unique spots not only for Slovenia but for the whole of Europe!